xob0t/qBittorrent-File-Matcher/README.md

 * No modification of any files on your disk.
 * Search for matches is done by size.
-* Matching is done by renaming files in qBittorent.
+* Matching is done by renaming files in qBittorrent.
 * Script scans **ALL** files in the search directory **AND IT'S SUB-DIRECTORIES**, this is done to prevent matching wrong files in a case where you have multiple files of the same size on your disk.
 This way we will not grab the first one we find, and ignore the rest, but user will be presented with a choice.
 * Default search directory is torrent's content directory.
 You can override it by passing a specific search path in an argument `-s`, or passing `-sd` to force search in the download directory.
 Script will also search download directory if content directory no longer exists.
 * In case of finding multiple file matches, user will be asked to choose a match from a list.